-Diagnosis over the phone or email is quite tricky since a dentist cannot visually analyse the tooth and surrounding areas that may be causing the pain.
-If a dentist does not have access to your dental records, an X-Ray is essential to allow correct examination of the root of the tooth underneath the gums.
+Diagnosis over the phone or email is tricky since a dentist cannot visually analyse the tooth and surrounding areas that may be causing the pain.
+If a dentist does not have access to your dental records, an X-Ray is essential to allow a correct examination of the tooth’s root underneath the gums.

 Dental treatment for a toothache will vary upon diagnosing the cause